Skythinker616/gpt-assistant-android/README_en.md

 	2. Check if there is a "Background Pop-up Interface" permission in system settings.
 Allow it if available, ignore if not.

 		> If you find that the phone vibrates after long-pressing the volume down key but no interface appears, it's likely due to missing this permission.

+- If you want to use Agent Mode, you need to:
+	1. Enable this app's "Agent Mode" accessibility service in system settings
+	2. Choose a model that supports Functions / tool calling
+	3. Avoid using this feature on sensitive pages such as payments, verification codes, or passwords

 - Please refer to the operations in [Feature Showcase](#feature-showcase) to use the software.